Captain-Cheesecake/Project-TJ/README.md

 now you can talk to watson, and he can talk to you, for example:
 - Watson, please introduce yourself
 - Watson, tell me a joke
-- what can you see around you
+- What can you see around you

 # Troubleshooting